Reviews You Can Rely On

 Bulky

 If an affordable and comfortable sleeping pad is what you're after, take a look at the self-inflating Therm-a-Rest Trail Lite.
-It boasts a warm R-value, and its cushy foam and slightly wider dimensions offer a comfortable night's rest.
+It boasts a warm R-value of 4.5, and its cushy foam and slightly wider dimensions offer a comfortable night's rest.
 It's not noisy like the air-only pads and its 50D polyester material provides respectable durability.

-The tradeoff for these coveted attributes is weight.
-At 25.6 ounces, this pad is quite heavy and doesn't pack down as small as other contenders.
-Therefore, it's probably best for shorter backpacking trips or car camping.
-But if you can cope with the additional ounces, the Trail Lite is an excellent, sturdy pad that offers a lot of comfort for the money spent.
-If you're on an even tighter budget and are okay with a closed-cell foam option instead of an inflatable pad, check out the Nemo Switchback.
+The sacrifice for all these features is a heavier weight.
+At 25.6 ounces, this pad is quite heavy and doesn't pack down as small as other models we tested, so it's probably best for shorter backpacking trips or car camping.
+If you don't mind the additional ounces, the Trail Lite is an excellent, sturdy pad that offers a lot of comfort for your buck.
+If you can pay a bit more, the Sea to Summit Ultralight Insulated is around $45 extra and weights under a pound.
+Those on a tight budget who are willing to sleep on a less comfortable closed-cell foam pad can pick up the 10.8-ounce Nemo Switchback for $45.

 Read more: Therm-a-Rest Trail Lite review